-In lesson one, you learned that there are only two spiritual families in the world, God’s family and Adam’s.
-You also learned that all men were born into Adam’s family through their physical birth, but they are born into God’s family through a spiritual birth when they receive Jesus Christ as their Savior (John 1:12-13).
+In lesson one, we learned that there are only two spiritual families in the world, God’s family and Adam’s.
+We also learned that all men were born into Adam’s family through their physical birth, but they are born into God’s family through a spiritual birth when they receive Jesus Christ as their personal Savior (John 1:12-13).

-In this lesson, you will study the “security” of the believer’s position in the family of God.
-The new birth is irreversible and those who have been saved by the Lord are also kept securely by Him.
-Your relationship with God continues forever.
+In this lesson, we will study the “security” of the believer’s position in the family of God.
+As we shall see, the new birth is irreversible; those who have come to the Lord for salvation are also kept securely by Him.
+Our relationship with the Lord is eternal.

 Study the testimony of the Lord Jesus Christ himself on this subject.
 Jesus Christ promised that the believer would never be cast out of the family of God John 6:37 “…no wise cast out.”

-Jesus Christ promised that no man could ever cause you to lose your salvation because God your Father is greater than all men.
-Therefore no man is able to take you out of His hand John 10:27-29
+Jesus Christ promised that no man could ever cause us to lose our salvation because God the Father is greater than all men.
+Therefore no man can take us out of His hand John 10:27-29.

 Jesus Christ promised that those who believed in Him would never suffer eternal death.
 John 11:25-26 “…shall never die.”

 You may ask, “But what about my own failures?
 Can I do something that will cause me to lose my salvation?”

 Salvation is the gift of God.
 It is imparted to us by God’s grace [unmerited favor] because of faith in Jesus Christ’s sacrifice on our behalf and not because of our good works Ephesians 2:8-9 and Titus 3:5.
 Since we did not receive God’s salvation because of any “good” we have done, we cannot lose it because of any “wrong” we may do.
 Consider Romans 4:5-8.